blu-marius/create-blu-app/README.md

 Every project starts with **Next.js 16**, **TypeScript**, **Tailwind CSS**, and **Turbopack**.
 On top of that, you choose which features to add:

 - **shadcn/ui** — All components installed and ready to use.
 Beautiful, accessible, and fully customizable.
 - **Supabase** — Pre-configured client, server, and proxy helpers for auth with automatic session refresh.
+Includes example auth pages (login, sign-up, forgot/update password) when paired with shadcn/ui.
 - **TanStack Query** — Async state management with a provider, singleton QueryClient, and devtools.
 - **React Hook Form + Zod** — Type-safe form validation with Zod v4 schema integration.
 - **React Email + Resend** — A starter email template and server action for sending transactional emails.